-You've been hit on your bike, now what do you do?
+You've been hit on your , now you ?

 We have written extensively on the topic of what to do after a bicycle crash and at our recent Bike Law retreat, we put together an information-rich video on our tips for what to do after you’ve been in a bike crash and why we call it a crash, not an accident.